vladk-ml/sdat/memory-bank/progress.md

 - Immediate import for empty projects; staged import for non-empty projects.
 - Backend endpoints for all major operations, with strict project scoping.
 - Command palette, context menus, and VS Code-like navigation.
 - **Theming:** VS Code-style theming system implemented using JSON theme files and a dynamic loader that injects CSS variables at runtime.
 All UI components use these variables for styling.
+Sidebar text color fixed to use theme variables.
+- **Tab System Foundation:** Core state management, tab bar rendering, open/close/select logic, and automatic dashboard tab opening are functional.
+- **Basic Resizable Panes:** Sidebar and context panel can be resized via drag handles, minimize when dragged small, and be restored via icon click.
+Collapse icons added to pane headers for instant minimizing.
+- **Raw Image Import:** Import via button click and file dialog is now functional.
 - Linux (Debian/Ubuntu) local-only operation, no cloud dependencies.

 ## What's Left to Build